Manipulation TacticsMarch 22, 2026 · 6 min read

 What DARVO Stands For

 D — Deny.
-The behavior is denied.
+The behavior gets denied.
 "That didn't happen."
 "That's not what I said."
 "You're misremembering."
-The first move is to eliminate the factual basis of the confrontation.
+The goal is to erase the facts you came in with.

 A — Attack.
-The person raising the concern is attacked — their credibility, their motives, their character, their stability.
+You get targeted instead of the issue.
+Your credibility, your motives, your stability.
 "You always do this."
 "You're being dramatic."
 "Everyone knows you have problems."
-The attack redirects the conversation from the behavior to the accuser.
+The conversation leaves the behavior and lands on you.

 R/V/O — Reverse Victim and Offender.
-The person who caused harm repositions themselves as the real victim.
-The person raising the concern is repositioned as the perpetrator.
+The person who caused harm acts like the injured party.
+You're cast as the aggressor.
 "Look at what you're doing to me."
 "You're the one who's abusive."
 "I can't believe you would hurt me like this."

 What to do when it happens